"All of them claim to be the best": Multi-perspective study of VPN users and VPN providers: Data Characterization and Validation

 \section{Data Characterization and Validation}

-\paragraph{Survey Responses.} In total, we collected the user survey responses for six months from March 1 to September 1, 2021.
-We had a total of 1,514 valid, completed responses out of which 1,374 (90.8\%) indicated they are from the U.S., the second-highest country (China) had 23 participants, 20 countries had only 1 participant each.
-We decided to focus on the U.S.-based participants (and VPN providers popular in the US) as there is not enough sample to draw meaningful conclusions about other countries.
+\paragraph{Survey Responses.} In total, we collected the user survey responses for six months, from March 1 to September 1, 2021.
+We had a total of 1,514 valid, completed responses out of which 1,374 (90.8\%) indicated they are in the U.S..
+The second-highest country (China) had 23 participants, and 20 countries had only 1 participant each.
+We decided to focus on the U.S.-based participants (and VPN providers popular in the U.S.) as there is not enough sample to draw meaningful conclusions about other countries.

 \paragraph{Quality Checks.} We have three questions, one quality- and two attention-checks, to ensure high-quality responses.
-Among the 1,374 US-based participants that finished the survey, 1,264 or 92\% passed our generic quality check.
+Among the 1,374 U.S.-based participants that finished the survey, 1,264 or 92\% passed our generic quality check.
 Next, we filter out users that failed both of our attention checks (Q11 and Q21).
 Furthermore, we review open-ended responses from the 259 participants that failed at most one attention check, as done in~\cite{mayer2021now}, and find that over 95.8\% of these users had insightful responses.
 Hence, we consider \textbf{1,252 users} that passed at least one attention check for the rest of the analysis.

-\paragraph{Participant Demographics.} Ours is the largest survey of VPN users to date, and we report on the 1,252 valid, and high-quality responses.
-Shortly after launching the survey, we served on the panel of a VPN workshop organized by \redacted with over 1,500 enthusiastic users in attendance, and we believe that our various recruitment methods ensure that we survey users who are highly motivated about commercial VPNs and actively use them.
+\paragraph{Participant Demographics.} Ours is the largest survey of VPN users to date, and we report on the 1,252 valid, high-quality responses.
+Shortly after launching the survey, we served on the panel of a VPN workshop organized by \redacted with over 1,500 enthusiastic users in attendance, and sent out our study recruitment message to them.
+We believe that our various recruitment methods ensure that we study users who are highly motivated about commercial VPNs and actively use them.
 Our participants skewed older, male, and highly educated.
 However, due to the high number of responses we obtained, we are still able to make significant conclusions from the data.
 Though our participants do not represent \textbf{all} VPN users, our results (\S\ref{sec:results}) indicate concerning issues even amongst the more educated, more tech savvy users, implying that our recommendations likely will benefit the more general VPN user population.
 The demographics are described in Table~\ref{tab:demographics}.